jfBiswajit/note_keeper/readme.md

 Confidence is not "They will like me".
 Confidence is I'll be fine if they don't."

 “Experience tells you what to do; confidence allows you to do it ~Stan Smith

+It’s absolutely wild that being good at interviewing for the developer job and being good at the actual job are two completely separate skills.